kitproj/kit/README.md

 ⚠️ Volumes are not yet supported.

-It allows you to specify a set of process (in containers or on the host) that are run concurrently in a single terminal window.
-Those processes are managed together as a group.
-They are all stopped when you're done.

 It automatically build containers when needed.
 It allows you to run init processes before your main processes.
 It uses familiar pod syntax to do this.

-Rather than printing logs to the terminal (so you're overwhelmed), logs are saved in files so you can open them in your IDE.

-You can define probes that test each container and host process is up and running.

 ```
 ▓ foo        [dead    ]  2022/12/21 17:48:19 listening on 8080